dishafaujdar/TweakML/README.md

 - **pandas** for data handling
 - **NumPy** for numerical operations

-## 🔧 API Endpoints

-- `GET /datasets` - Get all available datasets with previews
-- `GET /models` - Get available models and their hyperparameters
-- `POST /train` - Train a model with specified parameters

 ## 🎯 Usage Flow

 1. **Landing Page**: Enter email to access playground